 Where can you see pikas at Mt.
 Rainier?

 During my hikes, several people were misidentifying squirrels as pikas.
 Pikas are rare to see and are mainly found in rock and boulder fields.
-Personally, I’ve only seen a pika once, and that was in Alaska’s Denali National Park.
+Personally, I’ve only seen pikas at Alaska’s Denali National Park and a couple other Seattle-area hikes with large rock fields.

 The NPS says that Pinnacle Peak is a good hike for potentially seeing pikas.
 They have a great map showing all the known locations of pikas in the park.